ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 ###pyOCD-Based Debugging (GDB Server)

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 **Note:** using GDB (or any other debugger) to connect to the GDB server is useful only if we have access to the program symbols and their addresses.
-This is currently *not* exported when building ``.hex`` files using the mbed online IDE; we need to export our project to an offline toolchain to be able to generate either an ``.elf`` file that holds symbols alongside the program, or a ``.map`` file for symbols.
+This is currently *not* exported when building ``.hex`` files using the mbed online IDE.
+We therefore need to export our project to an offline toolchain to be able to generate either an ``.elf`` file that holds symbols alongside the program, or a ``.map`` file for symbols.
 In the following section, we're assuming an ``.elf`` file.
 </span>

-So far, we've seen the UART connection between the interface chip and the target microcontroller.
+So far, we've connected the interface chip and the target microcontroller using UART.
 But there is another connection between the two: serial wire debug (SWD).
 This protocol offers debugging capabilities for stack trace analysis, register dumps and inspection of program execution (breakpoints, watchpoints etc).
 When combined with a source-level debugger on the development host, such as the GNU Project Debugger (GDB), SWD offers a very rich debugging experience - much more powerful than ``printf()``.

 <span style="background-color:#D8F6CE; color:#886A08; display:block; height:100%; padding:10px">
 **Tip:** GDB is often "too rich" - don't forget the fast efficiency of ``printf()`` and the LEDs.
 </span>

 The interface chip implements CMSIS-DAP.
-On the development host, you'll need the [pyOCD Python library](https://github.com/mbedmicro/pyOCD) to drive the CMSIS-DAP interface chip over USB.
+To drive the CMSIS-DAP interface chip over USB, you'll need to install the [pyOCD Python library](https://github.com/mbedmicro/pyOCD) on the development host.

 <span style="text-align:center; display:block;">
 ![](/InDepth/Images/PyOCD1.png)
 </span>

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 To install pyOCD, follow the [instructions](https://github.com/mbedmicro/pyOCD/blob/master/README.md#installation) to get the external USB libraries pyOCD relies on.